 M.A.T. curriculum is heavily focused on classroom teaching, and is best for those who want to become a teacher.

 M.Ed. programs usually appeal to current teachers who aspire to administrative positions, such as a principal or curriculum developer.

 Special education is all about accessibility to quality education to improve lives.
 At Brenau, you can take advantage of resources like our professional tutoring program, academic coaching and our writing center to have an enjoyable online experience.

 Your M.A.T. coursework is 100% online to better fit your busy life

-You’re getting a quality degree from a university with a quality accreditation
+You’re getting a degree from a university that’s GaPSC-approved.

 Most classes last just seven weeks, moving along at a pace convenient to you